 You can upgrade your existing Tower installation to the latest version easily.
 Tower looks for existing configuration files and recognizes when an upgrade should be performed instead of an installation.

 As with installation, the upgrade process requires that the Tower server be able to access the Internet.
 The upgrade process takes roughly the same amount of time as a Tower installation, plus any time needed for data migration.

 This upgrade procedure assumes that you have a working installation of Ansible and Tower.

 You can not convert an embedded-database Tower to a Active/Passive Redundancy mode installation as part of an upgrade.
 Users who want to deploy Tower in a Redundant configuration should back up their Tower database, install a new Redundant configuration on a different VM or physical host, and then restore the database.
 It is possible to add a primary or secondary instance later on to Tower if it is already operating on an external database.
-Refer to the Active/Passive Redundancy chapter of the Tower Administration Guide.
+Refer to the Active/Passive Redundancy chapter of the Ansible Tower Administration Guide.